NemiMoser/NBM-Portfolio/README.md

 To use the application, links to my previous projects and challenges are available in the portfolio section.
 You can send me a message directly using the contact form or you can also click on the direct links to my GitHub and LinkedIn profiles.

 ## Contribution Guidelines
 This project was created in order to complete a challenge illustrating the use of HTML, JavaScript, CSS, and Netlify.
+References to module 20 were used in order to create this application.

 ## License
 This project is licensed under the MIT License.